Amanda-OC8/portfolio/content/blog/first-project/index-en.md

 cv: false
 ---

-"Why did the chicken cross the road?" was my first project in web development during one week with Pedro Conde.
+"Why did the chicken cross the road?" was my first project from the Iron Hack Bootcamp of web development during one week with Pedro Conde.

 ![Start screen](./start-screen.png)*To get to the other side*

-This was my first approach to game development and for these reason I choose a frogger-like game.
-I only need to determinate the colission create a random line of obstacles.
+This was my first approach to game development and for this reason I choose a frogger-like game because it is only necessary considerate the trajectories of obstacles along one axis.
+This reduces the complexity of the movements.
+I used a 2D environment for simplicity and because is one of the project conditions.

-One of the problems I found is the the graphic part.
-The game have an aerial 2D perspective and mostly of the sprites I found of chickens are lateral 2D perspective.
-Finally I made a simple bouncing animation using an image and piskel to make the effect.
-I can changed the chicken image, but the title pun will lost.
+One of the principal problems I found was the graphic design and creation.
+The game has an aerial 2D perspective and mostly of the sprites of chickens for animate that I found had a lateral 2D perspective.
+I used as solution a simply and handmade animation of bouncing, using a static picture and the free software [piskel](https://www.piskelapp.com/).
+I can change the chicken image, but the title's pun will be lost.

 <figure style="text-align: center">
      <img